All Products

 Background information

 If you install a sidecar proxy in the pod of an application, an independent container is created in the pod to provide the features of the sidecar proxy.
-To make full use of these features, each service in your application requires an Envoy sidecar proxy that runs in the pod of that service.
-The Envoy proxy intercepts all inbound and outbound HTTP traffic to the service and communicates with the Pilot component on the Istio control plane of the corresponding ASM instance.
+To make full use of these features, each service in your application requires a sidecar proxy to run in the pod of the service.
+The sidecar proxy intercepts all inbound and outbound HTTP traffic of the service and communicates with the Pilot component on the Istio control plane of the corresponding Service Mesh (ASM) instance.

-By default, automatic sidecar injection is disabled for all namespaces.
-You can manually inject a sidecar proxy by updating the Kubernetes configuration of the pod.
-Alternatively, you can use the automatic sidecar injection feature of Istio, which is based on webhooks.
-Run the following command to enable automatic sidecar injection:
+By default, automatic sidecar proxy injection is disabled for all namespaces.
+You can manually inject a sidecar proxy by updating the Kubernetes configuration of the corresponding pod.
+Alternatively, you can use the automatic sidecar proxy injection feature of Istio, which is based on webhooks.
+Run the following command to enable automatic sidecar proxy injection:

 kubectl label namespace {namespace} istio-injection=enabled --overwrite

 In the preceding command, the namespace parameter specifies the namespace of the application.
-If you do not specify this parameter, the default namespace is used.
+If you do not specify this parameter, the namespace named default is used.

 Important